Question Types

 Number

-Numeric input with validation for integers or decimals.
-Supports range constraints (min/max) and can be used in calculations.
+Numeric input with advanced constraints.
+Supports min/max range, integer-only mode, decimal places, step increments, prefix/suffix labels, and can be used in calculations.

 Output format: Number